 There are three types of leverage that have different functions and uses, namely:

-Operating leverage is the company’s ability to use operating costs, which are fixed costs, intending to continue to generate sales profits against a business operating profits.
+Operating leverage is the company’s ability to use operating costs, which are fixed costs, intending to continue to generate sales profits against business operating profits.
 If the company’s fixed costs are higher than the variable costs, then the company has high operating leverage.
 This type of liability also shows the relationship between changes in sales and expenses in fixed operating income.

 This type of liability is a combination of the two types mentioned above of business debt.
 Combined leverage benefits not only the business owner but also the company’s shareholders.